-Khaki weed is one of the most difficult weeds to get rid of and control.
-As a matter of fact, a lot of the information that you find on this troublesome weed will tell you that you can’t get rid of it.
+Khaki weed is one of the most difficult weeds to control and usually requires a little more attention than basic weed control methods.
+As a matter of fact, a lot of the information that you find on this troublesome weed will tell you that you can't get rid of it.

 Most Important Steps To Killing Khaki Weed